21 Outdoor Movies and Drive-ins in the NYC Area

 Your reservation will include entry for one car and a 3-course dinner for two guests.
 Some upcoming screenings include Good Will Hunting, Singin' in the Rain, The Shawshank Redemption, Ratatouille, and La La Land.
 Visit the website for updates on upcoming screenings.

 Pop Up Drive In, Sayville

-In Sayville, where the hamlet's movie theater remains closed due to the pandemic, a pop-up drive-in is set to open in June at a still-undisclosed location.
+In Sayville, where the hamlet's movie theater remains closed due to the pandemic, a pop-up drive-in is set to open at a still-undisclosed location.